AlwaysBCoding/poketools/NOTES.md

   - Leech Seed (custom DOT on specific slot)
   - Life Dew (self-and-allies recovery targeting)
   - Lock-On (makes the target unable to avoid the next-turn user move)
+  - Magnetic Flux (contingently boosts stats based on ability)
+  - Magnet Rise (causes user to be in a hover state for 5 turns)
+  - Metal Burst (wtf is this attack?! -- targeting listed as: special on serebii)
+  - Mortal Spin (removes hazards from user's side while dealing damage)

 ## Custom Move Behavior Grouping
   - User loses percentage of maximum HP in exchange for stat boosts